• Skip to primary navigation

 May 22, 2020 at 6:58 pm

 Hi Kayla, Thanks for writing in.
-It could be used as a cake filling, but for a very light cake.
-The mousse has a similar consistency to whipped cream, so a heavy cake layer would "press" it down.
-I hope that makes sense.
-It would however, be fabulous to "frost" a cake with -- on the outside. 🙂 Enjoy and thanks for checking out my recipes. ~Valentina
+Absolutely it could be used as a cake filling.
+A lighter cake is likely best since the mousse is on the light side (in texture).
+It also be fabulous to frost a cake with -- on the outside. 🙂 Enjoy and thanks for checking out my recipes. ~Valentina

 Reply